mockingbot/electron-color-picker/example/concept.md

 ## concept

-The idea of the example is to show a working Electron app project setup, with most of the code inside `app.asar`, but also can `require` and use `electron-color-picker`.
+The idea of the example is to show a working Electron app project setup, with all the code packed inside `app.asar`.

-A special delegate `require` file is needed:
-`example/source/main/electronColorPicker.js` to switch path between dev/prod mode, to access the correct `electron-color-picker` code.

 This minimal setup is extracted from our app build script.
 It should allow: